sburba/Tvdb-Api-Android/README.md

 Run ```./gradlew installArchives``` in the root of the cloned project

-In your project add mavenCentral() to your root build.gradle's list of repositories:
+In your project add mavenLocal() to your root build.gradle's list of repositories:

         allprojects {
             repositories {
                 jcenter()
-                mavenCentral()
+                mavenLocal()
             }
         }